Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/fusion-readiness.md

 pagination_prev: null
 ---

 The <Constant name="fusion_engine" /> is here!
 We currently offer it as a [private preview](/docs/dbt-versions/product-lifecycles#the-dbt-platform) on the <Constant name="dbt_platform" />.
-Even if we haven't enabled it for your account, you can still take steps to prepare your projects for upgrade.
-If this is all new to you, first [read about <Constant name="fusion" />](/docs/fusion), what it is, its current state, and the features available.
-Then reference this checklist to begin preparing your projects for <Constant name="fusion" />.
+Even if we haven't enabled it for your account, you can still start preparing your projects for upgrade.
+Use this checklist to ensure a smooth upgrade once <Constant name="fusion" /> becomes available.
+If this is all new to you, first [learn about <Constant name="fusion" />](/docs/fusion), its current state, and the features available.

 ## Preparing for Fusion